imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/training_tts.md

 This function basically performs two things,

 - loads the dataset from Hugging Face Hub.
-While you can start from a dataset with (audio, text) pairs like [MrDragonFox/Elise](https://huggingface.co/datasets/MrDragonFox/Elise), I have already transformed the dataset to text-SNAC code pairs that you can use here [mohitmayank/elise_text_snac_codes](https://huggingface.co/datasets/mohitmayank/elise_text_snac_codes).
+While you can start from a dataset with `(audio, text)` pairs like [MrDragonFox/Elise](https://huggingface.co/datasets/MrDragonFox/Elise), I have already transformed the dataset to `(text, SNAC code)` pairs that you can use here [mohitmayank/elise_text_snac_codes](https://huggingface.co/datasets/mohitmayank/elise_text_snac_codes).
 We will download and use this dataset for training.
-- The function also dynamically discovers any additional special tokens present in the dataset text and adds them to the configuration.
+- dynamically discovers any additional special tokens present in the dataset text and adds them to the configuration.
 This is important because the dataset may contain special tokens that are not part of the SNAC configuration, such as `<giggling>`, `<laughter>`, `<sigh>`, etc.

 ### SNAC Code to Token Conversion